ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		- is a scalar variable of type Int32 that gives the entry and exit status from the package.

 		  On initial entry, status must be set to 1.

-		  Possible exit are:
+		  Possible exit values are:

+		  * **0**

-		  * 0. The run was succesful
+                     The run was successful

-		  * -1.
+		  * **-1**

                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**

                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**

-		  * -3.
-The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal' or 'absent' has been violated.
+                    The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate',
+                    'sparse_by_rows', 'diagonal' or 'absent' has been
+                    violated.

-		  * -7.
+		  * **-7**

                     The objective function appears to be unbounded from below

-		  * -9.
+		  * **-9**

                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**

                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -11.
+		  * **-11**

                     The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -16.
+		  * **-16**

                     The problem is so ill-conditioned that further progress is impossible.

-		  * -18.
+		  * **-18**

                     Too many iterations have been performed.
 This may happen if control.maxit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -19.
+		  * **-19**

                     The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -82.
+		  * **-82**

                     The user has forced termination of solver by removing the file named control.alive_file from unit unit control.alive_unit.

+		  * **2**

-		  * 2. The user should compute the objective function value $f(x)$ at the point $x$ indicated in x and then re-enter the function.
+                    The user should compute the objective function value
+                    $f(x)$ at the point $x$ indicated in x and then re-enter the function.
 The required value should be set in f, and eval_status should be set to 0.
 If the user is unable to evaluate $f(x)$ for instance, if the function is undefined at $x$ the user need not set f, but should then set eval_status to a non-zero value.

+		  * **3**

-		  * 3. The user should compute the gradient of the objective function $\nabla_x f(x)$ at the point $x$ indicated in x and then re-enter the function.
+                    The user should compute the gradient of the objective function $\nabla_x f(x)$ at the point $x$ indicated in x and then re-enter the function.
 The value of the i-th component of the g radient should be set in g[i], for i = 0, ..., n-1 and eval_status should be set to 0.
-If the user is unable to evaluate a component of $\nabla_x f(x)$ for instance if a component of the gradient is undefined at $x$ -the user need not set g, but should then set eval_status to a non-zero value.
+If the user is unable to evaluate a component of $\nabla_x f(x)$ for instance if a component of the gradient is undefined at
+                    $x$ -the user need not set g, but should then set eval_status to a non-zero value.

+		  * **5**

-		  * 5. The user should compute the product $\nabla_{xx} f(x)v$ of the Hessian of the objective function $\nabla_{xx} f(x)$ at the point $x$ indicated in x with the vector $v$, add the result to the vector $u$ and then re-enter the function.
+                    The user should compute the product $\nabla_{xx}
+                    f(x)v$ of the Hessian of the objective function
+                    $\nabla_{xx} f(x)$ at the point $x$ indicated in x with the vector $v$, add the result to the vector
+                    $u$ and then re-enter the function.
 The vectors $u$ and $v$ are given in u and v respectively, the resulting vector $u + \nabla_{xx} f(x)v$ should be set in u and eval_status should be set to 0.
 If the user is unable to evaluate the product for instance, if a component of the Hessian is undefined at $x$ the user need not alter u, but should then set eval_status to a non-zero value.

+		  * **6**

-		  * 6. The user should compute the product $u = P(x)v$ of their preconditioner $P(x)$ at the point x indicated in $x$ with the vector $v$ and then re-enter the function.
+                    The user should compute the product $u = P(x)v$ of their preconditioner $P(x)$ at the point x indicated in $x$ with the vector $v$ and then re-enter the function.
 The vector $v$ is given in v, the resulting vector $u = P(x)v$ should be set in u and eval_status should be set to 0.
 If the user is unable to evaluate the product for instance, if a component of the preconditioner is undefined at $x$ the user need not set u, but should then set eval_status to a non-zero value.

 	*
 		- eval_status

 		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- f

 		- is a scalar variable pointer of type T that holds the value of the objective function.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- u

 		- is a one-dimensional array of size n and type T that is used for reverse communication (see above for details)

 	*
 		- v

 		- is a one-dimensional array of size n and type T that is used for reverse communication (see above for details)

 .. index:: pair: function; arc_information
 .. _doxid-galahad__arc_8h_1aec0ce871d494f995e8ad500011a10d56: